bleaktwig/yuadrem-wiki/docs/geography/northern_territories.md

 #### Golden Fjord
 To the west of Stinos is the Golden Fjord.
-It receives its name from the yellow leaves of the [Ur tree](../religions/tanethism.md).
+It receives its name from the yellow leaves of the [Ur](../religion/godtrees/ur.md).
 The islands are sacred to the Tsalemists<!-- TODO.
 Link. -->, and used to house both krudzalian colonies and Ribinhep nomads.

 #### Gualos